Asian Institute of Technology

-The Asian Institute of Technology (AIT), founded in 1959, is an international organization for higher education situated 40km north of Bangkok, Thailand.
+The Asian Institute of Technology, formerly known as the SEATO Graduate School of Engineering, was founded in 1959.
+It is an international organization for higher education situated 40 km north of Bangkok, Thailand.
 It specializes in engineering, advanced technologies, sustainable development, and management and planning.
-Its aim is to "promote technological change and sustainable development" in the Asia-Pacific region, through higher education, research, and outreach.
+It aims to promote technological change and sustainable development in the Asia-Pacific region, through higher education, research, and outreach.

 History

 Founded in 1959 as SEATO Graduate School of Engineering, it receives funding from organizations and governments around the world.

 In 1967, The Constituent Assembly of Thailand approved legislation for the Charter of the newly named Asian Institute of Technology in October.
 The Asian Institute of Technology Enabling Act was published in the Royal Thai Government Gazette in November the same year.
 AIT became independent of SEATO as an institution of higher learning empowered to grant degrees.

 On 21 October 2011, AIT's campus was inundated by two-meter-high floodwaters.
-Since then, it has resumed operations at its campus.
+Since then, it has resumed operations.

-AIT celebrated its 60th Anniversary on 23–25 October 2019.
-Her Royal Highness Princess Maha Chakri Sirindhorn who is the first royal alumna graciously presided over the celebrations on 24 October 2019.
+AIT celebrated its 60th anniversary on 23–25 October 2019.
+Her Royal Highness Princess Maha Chakri Sirindhorn, the first royal alumna, presided over the celebrations on 24 October 2019.

 In November 2019, AIT inaugurated the Belt & Road Research Centre.

 Governance

 AIT has been governed by a board of governors since its beginning.
 Traditionally a high-ranking Thai citizen has been the chairman of its board of trustees.
-At present the chairman of the AIT Board of Trustees is former Minister of Foreign Affairs of Thailand, Subin Pinkayan.
+At present the chairman of the AIT Board of Trustees is Anat Arbhabirama.

-Ambassadors of 13 countries – Bangladesh, Cambodia, Canada, China, France, India, Indonesia, Korea, Lao PDR, Nepal, Pakistan, Sri Lanka, and Vietnam – are members of the AIT Board of Trustees.
-Ambassadors of two countries, Japan and Ambassador of EU have observer status in the AIT Board.
+Ambassadors of 14 countries – Bangladesh, Cambodia, Canada, China, France, India, Indonesia, Lao, Malaysia, Mongolia, Nepal, Pakistan, Sri Lanka, and Vietnam – are members of the AIT Board of Trustees.
+The ambassador of Japan and the ambassador to the delegation of the European Union to Thailand have observer status on the AIT Board.

 Ranking

-In the 2021 Times Higher Education Impact Rankings (THE Impact Rankings), AIT ranks globally:
+In the 2021 Times Higher Education Impact Rankings (THE Impact Rankings), AIT ranked globally: